WBRV Module Datasheet

 2. The transmitter module may not be co-located with any other transmitter or antenna.

-As long as 2 conditions above are met, further transmitter test will not be required.
-However, the
+As long as 2 conditions above are met, further transmitter tests will not be required.
+However, the OEM integrator is still responsible for testing their end-product for any additional compliance requirements required with this module installed.

 Radiation Exposure Statement

 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 20 cm between the radiator & your body.
+This equipment should be installed and operated with a minimum distance of 20 cm between the radiator & your body.